mdn/content/files/en-us/learn/server-side/express_nodejs/deployment/index.md

    - Choose your preferred license in the _Add license_ selection list.
    - Check **Initialize this repository with a README**.

+   > [!WARNING]
-   > **Warning:** The default "Public" access will make _all_ source code — including your database username and password — visible to anyone on the internet!
+   > The default "Public" access will make _all_ source code — including your database username and password — visible to anyone on the internet!
 Make sure the source code reads credentials _only_ from environment variables and does not have any credentials hard-coded.
    >
    > Otherwise, select the "Private" option to allow only selected people to see the source code.